 To determine the radio broadcasting industry's future revenue growth rate for impairment purposes using the Greenfield model, management uses publicly available information on industry expectations rather than management's own estimates, which could differ.
 The publicly available market information is then allocated based on Company-specific market share.
 In addition, these long-term market growth rate estimates could vary in each of our markets.
-Using the publicly available information on industry expectated over a ten-year projection period to reflect the expected long-term growth rate for the radio broadcast industry, which was further adjusted for each of our markets.
+Using the publicly available information on industry expectations, each market's revenues were forecasted over a ten-year projection period to reflect the expected long-term growth rate for the radio broadcast industry, which was further adjusted for each of our markets.
 If the industry's growth is less than forecasted, then the fair value of our broadcasting licenses could be negatively impacted.